 Recipients of this draft are invited to submit, with their comments, notification of any relevant patent rights of which they are aware and to provide supporting documentation.

-Participating in writeup

-Stephen Michell – convenor WG 23

-Larry Wagoner - USA

-Sean McDonagh – USA

-Tullio Vardanega – Italy

-Erhard Ploedereder - Germany
+preparation for meeting 3 May 2023

+Based on Document N1282 from meeting 19 April 2023

 All issues discussed are captured in the document, either as comments or resolved issues.
-The previous version of this document is N1
+The previous version of this document is N1282

 Key for comments: